actionml/blog.actioml.com/personalized_search.md

 ## Postscript

 The math goes on.
 We can apply the same technique with almost anything known about the user - genders, locations, category-preferences, genre-preferences, pageviews, and so-on.
 All that data can be used to provide better customer experience and more conversions.
-[Contact us today](http://actionml.com/#contact) to learn more about how you can setup the Behavior Search Engine on your application.
+[Contact us today](http://actionml.com/#contact) to learn more about how you can setup the Personalized Search Engine for your application.

 {{/template}}